Intermediate Accounting 3

 Statement of Financial Position

-• A complete set of financial statements consists of the following: (1) statement of financial position, (2) statement of profit or loss and other comprehensive income, (3) statement of changes in equity, (4) statement of cash flows, (5) notes, (5a) comparative information, and (6) additional statement of financial position when an entity makes a retrospective application, retrospective restatement, or reclassifies items – with material effect.
+• A complete set of financial statements consist of: (1) Statement (or statements) of financial performance; (2) Statement of financial position; (3) Statement of changes in equity; (4) Statement of cash flows; (5) Notes; (6) Comparative information; and (7) Additional statement of financial position (when an entity makes a retrospective application, retrospective restatement, or reclassifies items – with material effect).

 • The statement of financial position may be presented either showing current/non-current distinction (classified) or based on liquidity (unclassified).
-PAS 1 encourages the classified presentation.
+PFRS 18 encourages the classified presentation.

 • Deferred tax assets and deferred tax liabilities are presented as noncurrent items in a classified statement of financial position.

-• PAS 1 does not prescribe the order or format in which an entity presents items.
+• PFRS 18 does not prescribe the order or format in which an entity presents items.